google/WebFundamentals/src/content/en/updates/2017/02/media-session.md

 Regarding media files, I would recommend a simple "[Cache, falling back to network]" strategy as illustrated by Jake Archibald.

-For artworks though, I'd be a little bit more specific and choose the approach
+For artwork though, I'd be a little bit more specific and choose the approach
 below:

 - `If` artwork is already in cache, serve it from the cache